 - As approved at the board meeting in September 2016, 6 audits have been cancelled and the 130 days have been reallocated to Contingency to assist with the additional time budget pressures due to the higher than anticipated level of investigations and consultancy support.
-The additional 20 days anticipated to be also required at this date have not been reallocated as the planned reviews where we anticipate time savings have not yet been concluded. - The level of investigations and consultancy work is the second quarter of the year is still continuing to be much higher than anticipated.
-Although at the end of September 2016, there was still some time remaining in the revised contingency time budget, this is reducing rapidly.
-Therefore the contingency time will continue to be closely monitored by Internal Audit Management and the Board will be notified as soon as possible of any other actions agreed with the Director of Finance and Resources, or if any further revisions are required to the audit plan.
+The additional 20 days anticipated to be also required at this date have not been reallocated as the planned reviews where we anticipate time savings have not yet been concluded. - The level of investigations and consultancy work in the third quarter of the year still continued to be higher than anticipated.
+At the end of December 2016, there is approximately only 10 days remaining in the revised contingency time budget.
+Therefore, taking account of the additional 20 days above, the total contingency budget remaining for the final quarter of the year is currently 30 days.
+This budget will continue to be closely monitored by Internal Audit Management and the Board will be notified as soon as possible of any other actions agreed with the Director of Finance and Resources, or if any further revisions are required to the audit plan.